Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ```

-In the above example if you want to ignore certain elements in an array you can do it this way:
+In the above example, if you want to ignore certain elements in an array, you can do it as follows:

 ```typescript